n-califano/n-califano.github.io/_posts/2024-09-11-tryhackme-vulnversity-room.md

 ![shellfile](../assets/images/tryhackme/offensive_pentesting/vulnversity/shellfile.png)

 We need to change the $ip variable with the ip of our own attackbox.
-Remember: in a reverse shell the target initiates a connection to our own machine on a port where we are listening, hence it need to know our ip.
+Remember: in a reverse shell the target initiates a connection to our own machine on a port where we are listening, hence it needs to know our ip.

 Start the listener on our own machine: